hazelcast/hazelcast-jet/site/docs/sql/00a-basic-commands.md

 { SELECT ... | VALUES(expression, [, ...]) }
 ```

-Jet jobs typically read from some source(s) and write to a sink.
+Jobs that process unbounded streams typically read from some source(s)
-However, writing to the sink doesn't directly map to SQL commands.
-A Jet
+and write to a sink.
+However, writing to the sink doesn't directly map
-sink isn't limited to only insert or delete rows, even the SQL standard
+to SQL commands.
+A Jet sink isn't limited to only insert or delete rows,
-`MERGE` statement isn't easily applicable.
+even the SQL standard `MERGE` statement isn't easily applicable.

-As a solution, Jet uses the non-standard `SINK INTO` command.
-Its
+As a solution, Jet uses the non-standard `SINK INTO` command, whose
-semantics is defined by the each connector.
-Jet takes the output of the
+semantics depend on the underlying sink connector.
+Jet takes the output
-SELECT statement and sends it to the sink to process.
-For example, when
+of the SELECT statement and sends it to the sink to process.
+For
-writing to IMap, the value associated with the key is overwritten, one
+example, when writing to an IMap, the value associated with the key is
-key can be overwritten multiple times.
+overwritten, and one key can be overwritten multiple times.

 Some connectors support the `INSERT INTO` statement.
 If they do, the
 behavior is defined by the SQL standard.
 For example, the Apache Kafka